-This year marks the 145th running of the Kentucky Derby, held each May at Louisville’s historic Churchill Downs Racetrack.
+This year marks the 147th running of the Kentucky Derby, held each May at Louisville’s historic Churchill Downs Racetrack.
 Yet only 36 mounts have followed up a Derby victory with a win in the Triple Crown’s second leg, the Preakness Stakes.
-And a mere 13 have then sealed the deal in the Belmont Stakes.
-That includes 2018 Triple Crown winner Justify.
+A mere 13 have then sealed the deal in the Belmont Stakes, including the 2018 Triple Crown winner Justify.
 The chance to see history is nevertheless just one element of what makes the Kentucky Derby so special.

 More than 120,000 Mint Juleps are served each year, for one thing.
 The most fashionable headgear also is on display, as roughly 90% of female attendees embrace the time-honored tradition of big hats at the race track.
-It’s really just a big party, and to help get you in the spirit for this year’s festivities, we analyzed the event from all angles.
+To help get you in the spirit for this year’s festivities, we analyzed the event from all angles.
 We researched everything from betting slips and boozing to spectator fashion and stud fees in search of the best Kentucky Derby facts and stats out there.

 You can check out all of our Kentucky Derby fun facts in the infographic below.
 We also convened a panel of industry experts to get some Derby scouting reports and insights into major issues facing horseracing.

 5 Kentucky Derby Facts for 2021:

 - 30K – Number of attendees are expected for the 2021 Kentucky Derby (at half capacity due to COVID-19).